 Where to Stay in Thong Nai Pan

-I spent three nights in a basic bungalow at Bamboo Bungalow in Thong Nai Pan Yai and it was rustic but cheap and satisfactory.
-It is set in a lush garden and it is within minutes to the beach and the main street.
+I spent three nights in a basic bungalow at Dolphin Bungalows in Thong Nai Pan Yai and it was rustic but cheap and satisfactory, and right on the beach.
 In June 2018 it cost me 400 Baht and had a fan, a bathroom with a hot shower, and a small deck with a hammock.

 Longtail Beach Resort in Thong Nai Pan Yai would be my choice if I had a higher budget or if I was sharing the cost with someone – the pool is amazing and there is a great book exchange and hang out area.
 Dreamland Resort is also a beautiful resort with a great beachside bar and restaurant, and a stunning pool.

-I also stayed at Sandee Bungalow in Thong Nai Pan Noi for three nights and my bungalow was tidy and a step up from Bamboo Bungalow – although the shower was cold.
+I also stayed at Sandee Bungalow in Thong Nai Pan Noi for three nights and my bungalow was tidy and a step up from Dolphin Bungalows – although the shower was cold.
 It is right by the beach and the main street, and I paid 450 Baht when I stayed there in June 2018.

 So, if you were wondering where to stay in Koh Phangan – look no further than Thong Nai Pan!